gopal0410/ARP-Spoofing-Attack-Demonstration/arp-spoof-demo.md

 ## ARP Behaviour Observation
 **Before Communication**

-Now, we check the arp table from our victim machine.
+Now, we check the arp table using `arp -n` from our victim machine.
 This table shows all the MAC addresses and their respective IP addresses.
 Here, since we first started in our attacker machine and checked its IP address, it is already mapped.
 And `192.168.31.1` is the gateway IP address.

 ![arp table before communication](https://github.com/gopal0410/ARP-Spoofing-Attack-Demonstration/blob/master/images/victim-machine-ss/arp-scan1.png?raw=true)